Syracuse safety Myles Farmer enters transfer portal

 Prior to arriving at Syracuse, Farmer spent his previous four seasons at Nebraska.
 He took a redshirt year in 2019, and never received significant playing time until 2022, his sophomore season.
 Last year, he started 11 games at safety, finishing second on the Cornhuskers in tackles with 73 while adding four pass breakups.

 After getting suspended from Nebraska this spring for off the field issues, Farmer transferred to Syracuse in August.
-At SU, he never earned a start in 11 games played.
-He finished his lone season at Syracuse with nine solo tackles, including 1.5 for a loss, while forcing one fumble.
+At SU, he hasn’t earned a start in 11 games played.
+He has nine solo tackles, including 1.5 for a loss, while forcing one fumble.

-Farmer is now the third player to enter the transfer portal following the firing of former head coach Dino Babers.
-Francois Nolton Jr. and Jeremiah Wilson announced their intentions to enter the portal earlier this week.

 Published on November 24, 2023 at 5:01 pm

-Note: UPDATE: In a previous version of this story, The Daily Orange put out that safety Myles Farmer entered the transfer portal according to On3.com.
-Farmer has since denied this.